jefdaj/ortholang-demo/templates/demo.md

    which kills the script if you decide it was taking too long.

 2. Load an existing script, either one of the examples or something you wrote earlier.
-   You can also upload a script.
+   You can also upload a script along with any files it requires.
-   _Note: you can't upload gene lists or fasta files yet, but I'm working on adding that.
-    Comment if you want it done faster!_

 3. Save/download stuff. `Download result` always has the latest result, but `Download script` only has the last version you saved.